-- Case Study Paper: Write a two to four page paper (maximum) describing any problem or issue facing any one Canadian political institution of your choosing.
-Choose a problem/issue and an institution that strongly interests you and provide a concise and general description of the problem/issue, the Canadian political institution, and any other details that you think might be relevant for a non-expert to understand your case study.
+- Case Study Paper: Write a two to four page paper (maximum) describing any problem or issue relating to Canadian politics.
+Choose a problem/issue and provide a concise and general description of the problem/issue and any other details that you think might be relevant for a non-expert to understand your case study.
 Make sure you use at least two academic sources to support your description.
-You may draw upon other non-academic sources, as needed. - Essay 1: Write a five to seven page essay (maximum) that applies and assesses any one analytical approach from the previous weeks to analyzing the political problem/issue and institution in your case study paper.
+You may draw upon other non-academic sources, as needed.
+Students will use their case study to help write their subsequent three essays. - Essay 1: Write a five to seven page essay (maximum) that applies and assesses any one analytical approach from the previous weeks to analyzing the political problem/issue in your case study paper.
 The essay should have three parts: First, the paper should begin by describing the analytical approach (1 page maximum).
-Second, it should apply that approach to the problem/issue at hand, demonstrating how the approach could help you make sense of or perhaps explain the problem/issue and institution (approximately 2-3 pages).
-Third, the paper should end with an assessment of the approach as it relates to your problem/issue and/or institution (approximately 2-3 pages maximum).
+Second, it should apply that approach to the problem/issue at hand, demonstrating how the approach could help you make sense of or perhaps explain the problem/issue (approximately 2-3 pages).
+Third, the paper should end with an assessment of the approach as it relates to your problem/issue (approximately 2-3 pages maximum).
 Your paper should only rely on the course readings and the sources you drew upon originally for your case study paper.